How can we help you today?

 19. Handmade crafts

-If you’re good with your hands, handmade crafts can be turned into a profitable business.
-From jewelry and home décor to soaps and candles, there’s a market for unique, quality products with a personal touch.
+If you’re good with your hands, handmade crafts can turn into a profitable business.
+From jewelry and home décor to soaps, candles, stationery, and accessories, there’s a market for unique products with a personal touch.

-You can sell through Etsy, craft fairs, or your own website.
+You can sell through Etsy, craft fairs, social media, local events, or your own website.

 How to get started:

-• Set up a store on Etsy, Shopify, or participate in craft markets
+• Set up a store on Etsy, Shopify, or your own website.

-• Take great product photos and promote through social media
+• Take appealing product photos and promote them through social media.

 Startup requirements: